alakeldev/passwords-generator-and-manager/README.md

 ## Design

 ### Colour
-The Python “Termcolor” module was used to add color to the project.
-The colors green, yellow, and red were employed to represent different paths and results.
-Green was used for applications (Generator & Manager) titles, welcome, bye messages, also normal and important results such as the new generated password.
-Red was used for errors and abnormal messages.
+- The Python “termcolor” module was used to add color to the project.
+The colors white, green, yellow and red were employed to represent different paths and results.
+White was used for the normal questions, messages and answer guides (such as “yes”/“no” or “save”/“view”).
+Green was used for the application (Generator & Manager) titles, welcome and bye messages, and important results such as the newly generated password.
+Red was used for errors, abnormal messages and the ‘Exit’ path guide.
 Yellow was used to indicate special questions or guide messages.
+- The app titles were created with ASCII art using the Python “pyfiglet” module.
+The green color and ASCII art enhanced the design of the titles.

 ### Existing Features
 - Landing Page + Passwords Generator App Start: